-Design approach will create the new opportunity and expect big result by doing the management strategy approach in parallel.
-Management strategy, design, engineering are all connected closely.
-If one of them falls apart, the discrepancy will happen and the business cannot go well.
+The Design approach creates new opportunities and even bigger results when harnessing a strategic management approach in parallel.
+Strategic management, design, engineering are all connected closely.
+If one of them falls apart, discrepancies will happen, and the business will suffer.

 The role of data